Skip to main content

-The managed AI proxy lets your workspace code call AI providers (Anthropic, OpenAI, Google, Brave Search) without ever touching an API key.
-Rigbox holds the provider keys on your behalf, injects them at request time, and tracks usage against your credit balance.
+The managed AI proxy lets your workspace code call supported AI providers without putting provider API keys in the VM.
+Rigbox holds managed provider keys on your behalf, injects them at request time, and tracks usage against your credit balance.

 How It Works

-- Forwards the request to the upstream provider
+4. Forwards the request to OpenRouter, which routes to the appropriate upstream provider for the requested model

 Credit Tiers